 This tables describes the two main types of diabetes, which are type 1 and type 2, and explains what causes them.

-There’s a third type of diabetes that only affects pregnant women, which is known as gestational diabetes.
+There's a third type called gestational diabetes that only affects pregnant women.

 How to spot diabetes